Welfare Support & Advice

 Discretionary Housing Payments

-The Government has announced increased funding for the Discretionary Housing Payment (DHP) fund to help tenants affected by the under-occupation sanctions or ‘bedroom-tax’ Priority will be given to the following people:
+Discretionary Housing Payment (DHP) from Leeds City Council help tenants affected by the under-occupation sanctions or ‘bedroom-tax’, and the Benefit Cap.
+Priority will be given to the following people:

 - Older people approaching pension age where work is not a realistic option